Executor

 int execute_subshell(t_shell *shell, t_ast *ast)

-( cmd ) - runs in a forked child (subshell).
+( cmd ) - runs in a forked child (subshell) with its own pgrp, routed through the job-control machinery so Ctrl-Z works.

 int execute_block(t_shell *shell, t_ast *ast)